radiolarian/AO3Scraper/README.md

 If you don't want to give it a .csv file name, you can also query a single fic id, `python ao3_get_fanfics.py 5937274`, or enter an arbitrarily sized list of them, `python ao3_get_fanfics.py 5937274 7170752`.

-If you stop a scrape from a csv partway through (or it crashes), you can restart from the last uncollected work_id using the flag `--restart 012345` (the work_id).
-The scraper will skip all ids up to that point in the csv, then begin again from the given id.
+If you stop a scrape from a csv partway through (or it crashes), you can restart the script using the flag `--restart`.
+The scraper will skip all ids in the output file and the error file.

 We cannot scrape fics that are locked (for registered users only), but submit a pull request if you want to build authentication!

 **Note that the 5 second delays before requesting from AO3's server are in compliance with the AO3 terms of service.
 Please do not remove these delays.**

 Happy scraping!

 ## Improvements